rjsears/tftpgui/README.md

 python3 tftpgui_enterprise.py -c /path/to/custom.json
 ```

-This is handy if you want to run both a docker headless version as well as the gui version on the same system (at different times).
+This is handy if you want to run both a Docker headless version and the GUI version on the same system (at different times).

 ---